ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 - Helps users avoid doing blocking network operations in interrupt contexts, by automatically deferring actions to a separate thread.
 - Provides end-to-end Greentea tests for Device Management.

-This library makes it trivial to expose sensors, actuators and other variables to a cloud service.
+Pelion Client makes it trivial to expose sensors, actuators and other variables to a cloud service.
 For a complete Device Management Client API, please see our [documentation](https://cloud.mbed.com/docs/current/client-api-references/index.html).

 ### Device Management for your Mbed OS application